 Q. What are the criteria for submitting a new Destination?

-Q. What is the Popularity Rating?
+Q. What is the Traffic Index?

 Q. Should I enter a Destination's latitude and longitude into my GPS as a waypoint?